Moneybagg Yo: Feud with Father

-However, these rumors were quickly debunked as false, with no credible sources confirming that Moneybagg Yo had been shot.
-The rumor originated from a tweet which falsely claimed that Moneybagg Yo had been shot and killed.
-This tweet was quickly debunked by the rapper himself, who took to social media to set the record straight.
-He stated that the news of his death was completely false and that he was not involved in any shooting.

-Another conspiracy theory also emerged that Moneybagg Yo was involved in the murder.
-This theory began circulating online after a picture emerged of Moneybagg Yo and the alleged killer together, leading some to believe that the two were associates or that Moneybagg was the killer himself.
-However, there is no factual evidence to support these claims and the picture could have been taken at any point in time and without any context, it doesn't indicate any involvement in the crime.

-These conspiracy theories were primarily spread on social media platforms such as Twitter and Facebook.
-They stemmed from the rumour that the two rappers had a history of tension and conflict in the past.
-Some have pointed to a series of tweets from Young Dolph from April 2021 in which he ranted about other Memphis rappers, which some have suggested was directed towards Moneybagg Yo.
-Additionally, some have cited previous incidents of violence between the two, such as a 2017 incident in which over 100 shots were fired at Young Dolph's SUV.

 Killing of Big Nuskie

 On January 28, 2022, a shooting occurred at the New Horizon River Apartments in the Whitehaven neighborhood of Memphis, Tennessee.
 Medics arriving on the scene found a 26-year-old man who had been shot multiple times, and he was pronounced dead immediately.
 The victim, later identified as Big Nuskie was pronounced dead at the scene by medics.

-Big Nuskie, was an American rapper and member Moneybagg's record label Bread Gang.
+Big Nuskie was an American rapper and member Moneybagg's record label Bread Gang.
 He was best known for his association with label CEO and fellow rapper Moneybagg Yo.
 On January 28, 2022, Big Nuskie was shot and killed in his hometown of Memphis, Tennessee.
 Prior to his death, Big Nuskie had given an interview where he spoke about his childhood in the Whitehaven neighborhood and his time spent in juvenile detention.
 He had also credited Moneybagg Yo for encouraging him to pursue a career in music.